trizin/NFT-Marketplace-on-Avalanche/README.md

 Firstly, there are few things we need to check;

 - The bidder cannot be the auction creator
-- The auction should be open.
+- The auction must be open.
-- The bid should be greater than the start price.
+- The bid must be greater than the start price.
-- The bid should be greater than the highest bid + minimum bid increment.
+- The bid must be greater than the highest bid + minimum bid increment.

 ```solidity
 function placeBid() payable external returns(bool){